You can also search for journals via the Royal Library here.

 When you are not using eduroam

-If you are using another connection than eduroam, you can access materials with your REX user.
-First, go to https://rex.kb.dk and login with your username and password.
+If you are using another connection than eduroam, you can access materials through your profile at the Danish Royal Library.
+First, go to https://www.kb.dk/en and login with your username and password.
 Then, you have a couple of options:

 Get links directly in Google Scholar